Remote backup to FTP is suitable for:

 Read this article for more details and step by step instructions about how to backup from FTP: http://www.backup4all.com/kb/backup-from-ftp-287.html

-Before using FTP as a destination for backing up, you should define a new FTP configuration using the Tools->Options->FTP window.
+Before using FTP as a destination for backing up, you should define a new FTP configuration using the File->Options->FTP (for Backup4all 4 go to File->Options->FTP) window.
 Once defined, you will be able to apply this FTP configuration to individual backup jobs.

-Press the Add button once in Tools->Options->FTP to add a new FTP connection.
+Press the Add button once in File->Options->FTP (for Backup4all 4 go to File->Options->FTP) to add a new FTP connection.
 The New FTP configuration name will appear in the list and you can enter the other settings for this connection: